m4rkw/tethery/README.md

 It works even if Apple's "personal hotspot" function is not available, and also disguises the traffic such that the carrier cannot detect that you're tethering.

-Warning: if you have any configuration already in Proxifier, running setup.sh will erase it!
+Warning: if you have any configuration already in Proxifier, running tethery.sh will erase it!

 You have been warned!